geoffreyporto/boss/README.md

-baseball
+rust-baseball
 ===

 A pure Rust baseball data aggregation and analytics library.
+Currently only does some aggregation from the MLB GameDay XML files

 ### Documentation